If you’ve never tried one of our journals and are curious what they’re like, get a free sample of our monthly prompts here!

 - My Community – Here I pray for my church, pastor, leadership.
 I also use this section to pray for requests from the ladies in our small group.
 You can also pray for co-workers and boss here.

-- The Hard to Love – I wanted to call this section Enemies since we had friends right before but my sister said that miiiiight not be a good idea! 😉 Regardless, God calls us to pray for enemies and not just pray that they won’t be terrible anymore, but to pray blessings for them!
+- The Heavy – I wanted to call this section Enemies since we had friends right before but my sister said that miiiiight not be a good idea! 😉 Regardless, God calls us to pray for enemies and not just pray that they won’t be terrible anymore, but to pray blessings for them!
 This might be the toughest section for all of us, I’m excited that we added it to the yearly journal because I will not instinctively do this and need the prompt!

 - Monthly challenge – This is a place to write out a challenge to help you be intentional about using your journal.
 We talked about the importance of making a commitment in yesterday’s post.
-Here are a few example for different challenges you can do.
+Here are a few examples for different challenges you can do.
 1. 15 minutes a day, 2. pray through one section a day, 3. read a book on prayer (I conveniently have some recommendations coming tomorrow!)

 - 6 techniques to wake up a dull prayer life